BrenPatF/Sandbox/README.md

 # Net_Pipe
 Oracle PL/SQL network analysis module.

-Oracle PL/SQL package containing a pipelined function for analysis of any network that can be represented by an Oracle view whose records are links between two nodes.
-The pipelined function returns a record for each link in all connected subnetworks specified by the view links_v.
-The root_node_id field identifies the subnetwork that a link belongs to.
-You can use SQL to list the network in detail, or at any desired level of aggregation.
-The output can be used to show the structure of the network, with tree and loop-joining links identified, as in the example below.
+The module contains a PL/SQL package for the efficient analysis of networks that can be specified by a view representing their node pair links.
+The package has a pipelined function that returns a record for each link in all connected subnetworks, with the root node id used to identify the subnetwork that a link belongs to.
+Examples are included showing how to call the function from SQL to list a network in detail, or at any desired level of aggregation.
 I find it quite useful to map out a database schema like this.

 See [PL/SQL Pipelined Function for Network Analysis](http://aprogrammerwrites.eu/?p=1426), May 2015

 The package is tested using the Math Function Unit Testing design pattern, with test results in HTML and text format included.
 See test_output\net_pipe.html for the unit test results root page.
+The module also comes with two example networks.

 ## Usage - example for app schema foreign key network
 ### Network detail